exfalsoquodlibet/RCT-ONS-Behavioural-Insights/PowerBySimulation.md

 The trial focuses on the April 2018 data for businesses that newly joined the survey between January and April 2018, and May 2018 data for businesses that newly join the survey in that month.

 Using historical data of the ONS Construction Survey, we can estimate the baseline (i.e., control-group) pre-deadline response rate.
-This is the weighted average of the pre-deadline response rates for the month of April and May in previous years, consisting of:
+This is the weighted average of the pre-deadline response rates for the month of April and May in previous years, specifically:

 -   historical April pre-deadline response rate for businesses which newly joined in January, February or March (`apr_prev_p0`)
 -   historical April pre-deadline response rate for businesses which newly joined in that month (`apr_new_p0`)